OpenZeppelin/cairo-contracts/docs/Account.md

 Where:

-* `to` is the Account contract address.
-It is included to prevent transaction replays in case there's another Account contract controlled by the same public keys
+* `to` is the address of the target contract of the message
-* `selector` is the number of calls bundled into the transaction
+* `selector` is the selector of the function to be called on the target contract
 * `data_offset` is an array representing each `Call`
 * `data_len` is an unique identifier of this message to prevent transaction replays.